DanielKnudsen/streamlit_stock_filter/planning/proposals/url_query_parameter_filtering.md

 2. **Share interesting findings** with colleagues or friends
 3. **Experiment with parameters** to discover new investment ideas

-## Troubleshooting

-### Common Issues
-- **URL too long:** Some browsers limit URL length; consider using fewer parameters
-- **Filters not applying:** Check parameter names match exactly (case-sensitive)
-- **Invalid ranges:** Ensure min < max for slider parameters
-- **Special characters:** URL-encode special characters if needed

-### Parameter Name Reference
-Always use the exact parameter names as shown in the tables above.
-The app uses internal naming conventions that must be followed precisely.

 ## Future Enhancements

 Potential improvements to the URL parameter system: